bfpg/brisparks.info/README.md

 Setup
 =====

-1. Create database and apply schema:
+Create database and apply schema:

     % export PGDATABASE=brissy_parks
     % createdb $PGDATABASE
     % psql < ./data/schema.sql

-2. Import all data:
+Install dependencies and import all data:

+    % cabal sandbox init
+    % cabal install --only-dep
-    % cabal run import-facilities
+    % cabal run import

-3. ???

-4. Profit!
+  Importing the data may take a few minutes, depending on the speed of your computer.

 FreeBSD notes
 -------------

-postgis21 port/pkg is broken.
-To get it working:

-- compile postgresql from ports with libstdc++:
+The `postgis21` the port is broken.
+To get it working, compile postgresql from ports with libstdc++:

     % cd /usr/ports/databases/postgresql92-server
     % LDFLAGS=-lstdc++ make install

+`postgresql92-contrib` is also needed:

+    % pkg install postgresql92-contrib

-- compile postgis from ports with `RASTER` option enabled.
+Compile `databases/postgis21` with the `RASTER` option enabled.